whylabs/charts/charts/langkit/README.md

 > :warning: Review the [documentation on using WhyLab's Helm charts](../../README.md#how-to-use-whylabs-helm-repository)

+## Quickstart

+View our [quickstart guide](docs/quickstart/README.md) that sets up a Kubernetes cluster and deploys Langkit via this chart.

 ## Prerequisites

 NOTE: Change the `--namespace` value if you will be deploying into a namespace other